kokopepe/powershellcreatingtime/Get-Help/gethelp.md

 3. Which parameter is mandatory for `Out-File`?
 4. Is there a parameter to specify the encoding of the output file?
 (Yes/No)
 5. What does the `-NoNewline` parameter do?
 (Brief explanation)

+## Find out what parameters a cmdlet has

+Use the `Get-Help` cmdlet to examine the `Set-Location` cmdlet.

+1. Which parameter is mandatory?
+2. List three optional parameters.
+3. Write a command using `Set-Location` with both a mandatory and an optional parameter.
+4. List  switch parameters for this cmdlet.